El Paso International Airport

-ELP has two concourses, A & B for a total of 15 ramps.
-It is a focus airport for Southwest Airlines, which accounts for over half of all passengers, and is served by 9 major airlines including Alaska Airlines, American, American Eagle, Delta Airlines, Frontier, TAR, United; United Express.
-Cargo airlines serving the airport are Amerijet International, DHL Aviation, FedEx Express, Freight Runners Express, GTA Air, and UPS Airlines.

-The airport has an array of shops and restaurants like Black Mesa, Carlos & Mickey's, Home Team Sports, Starbucks, PGA Tour Grill, Schlotzsky's, Cinnabon, Slice, and Tia's Mexican Restaurant.

 History

 The City of El Paso built the first El Paso Municipal Airport near the east side of the Franklin Mountains in 1928.
+Alderman Robert N. Mullin was credited as the person responsible for getting the airport built.
 The airport was closed by 1945 and in more recent times has been home to the Jobe Concrete Products "Planeport" cement factory.

 In 1934, Varney Speed Lines (now United Airlines) operated at the original El Paso Municipal Airport (now closed).
 The original El Paso Municipal Airport construction was inspired by a visit from Charles Lindbergh.

 What became today's El Paso International Airport was built as Standard Airport by Standard Airlines in 1929 for transcontinental air mail service.
 Standard Airlines became a division of American Airlines in the 1930s.
 In 1936, American Airlines "swapped" airports with the City of El Paso, and El Paso International Airport was born.

 During World War II, the airport was a United States Army Air Forces training base.
 Units which trained at El Paso Army Airfield were: